strongloop/strongloop.com2/_posts/2014-04-11-node-js-express-introduction-koa-js-zone.md

 ## **Why Koa?**

 Do a search and you&#8217;ll find that most of the focus is on Koa&#8217;s use of generators, a feature that&#8217;s a part of the upcoming ECMAScript 6 specification.
 However, there are two other key features; cascading middleware and sane error handling.
-Getting a superficial awareness of how Koa uses generators will help in understanding its other features.<!--more-->
+Getting a superficial awareness of how Koa uses generators will help in understanding its other features.

-## **yielding to ***
+## Yielding to

 Koa is built on [co](https://github.com/visionmedia/co), which handles the delegation to generators and gives Koa its nice syntax.
 You can read about generators, co-routines, and the [differences between them](https://medium.com/code-adventures/174f1fe66127) if you&#8217;re curious.